caicloud/nirvana/cli/README.md

 # Cli - Mamba

-The CLI pkg also named Mamba.
+The CLI pkg is also named Mamba.

 ## About the project

-Mamba provide a higher level and more friendly interfaces to build modern command line interfaces and manage configurations for Go applications.
+Mamba provides a higher level and more friendly interfaces to build modern command line interfaces and manage configurations for Go applications.

-It bases on
+It is based on

 -   [spf13/pflag](https://github.com/spf13/pflag): to provide POSIX/GNU-style flags
 -   [spf13/cobra](https://github.com/spf13/cobra): to provide a simple interface to create powerful modern CLI interfaces
--   [spf13/viper](https://github.com/spf13/viper): to provide a complete configuration sulution for [12-Factor](https://12factor.net/zh_cn/) apps
+-   [spf13/viper](https://github.com/spf13/viper): to provide a complete configuration sulution for [12-Factor](https://12factor.net) apps

 ## Status